 NB: From time to time someone selling one of these organs refers to my pages to show what they look like.
 I'm fine with that, but please contact them about the sale.
 I am not selling mine.
 Well, I might consider trading it in for a Hammond B3… (I can't see that happening, though.)

 Also, I get asked if I have a user's manual for it.
 I do, I have two versions: One is a scan of someone's hatchet job with a photocopier, scissors, glue, and coloured textas, extracting the U90-only information, in English, from a manual that covers several models.
 The other is a complete scan of the manual, including the pages that cover the U90, U60, U50, U40, and U30, organs, in English, Français, and Deutsch.
 Contact me if you're desperate for a copy.
-I don't leave it here for everyone, it's about 10 megs worth of scanned files as JPEGs for the U90-only version, or 32 megs for the PDF file that covers several models; because people who don't need it would be, unnecessarily, chewing through my webserving bandwidth.
+I don't leave it here for everyone, because people who don't need it would be, unnecessarily, chewing through my webserving bandwidth.
+It's about 10 megs worth of scanned files as JPEGs, for the U90-only version.
+Or 32 megs, for the multi-lingual PDF file that covers several models.